Curriculum Vitae

 COMMITTEES AND OTHER SERVICE:

-· Co-presented (with Prof. Robin Grieves) an introductory talk on Finance at the Tertiary Open Day at Otago Museum, April 7, 2007, May 6, 2008.
-Approximately 150 high school students in attendance.
+· Presented or co-presented an introductory talk on Finance at the Tertiary Open Day at Otago Museum, April 7, 2007, May 6, 2008, May 3, 2010, May 4, 2011, April 30, 2012.
+Approximately 80-250 high school students in attendance.

 · Head of Department, Otago Univ.
 Dept Finance and Quant.
 Analysis, July 1, 2005-Nov 17, 2006.
 Acting HOD Dec 1, 2006–Feb 5, 2007.
 Acting HOD at other times also.